PySimpleGUI/PySimpleGUI/docs/index.md

 Do not worry yet what all of these statements mean.
 Just copy it so you can begin to play with it, make some changes.
 Experiment to see how thing work.

+A final note... the parameter `do_not_clear` in the input call determines the action of the input field after a button event.
+If this value is True, the input value remains visible following button clicks.
+If False, then the input field is CLEARED of whatever was input.
+If you are building a "Form" type of window with data entry, you likely want False, the default setting (you can remove the parameter completely).

 ```python
 import sys
 if sys.version_info[0] >= 3: